herlnd/herlnd/README.md

 - 🗿👋 Hi, I’m @herlnd.
-- 🛠️ I’m interested in web devolpment, data analysis, and 3D printing.
+- 🛠️ I’m interested in web devolpment, data analysis, crypto and 3D printing.
 - 📚 I’m currently learning all of the above.
 - 🤝 I’m looking to collaborate on web development projects linked to personal finance.